vlad-ignatov/react-numeric-input/README.md

 ```

 #### Working with floats
-You can use to use `step` and `precision` props to make your input working with floating point numbers:
+You can use `step` and `precision` props to make your input working with
+floating point numbers:
 ```jsx
 <NumericInput step={0.1} precision={2} value={50.3}/>
 ```

 #### Custom format
 By default the component displays the value number as is.
-However, you can provide your own `format` function that will be called with the numeric value and is expected to return the string that will be rendered in the input:
+However, you can
+provide your own `format` function that will be called with the numeric value
+and is expected to return the string that will be rendered in the input:
 ```jsx
 function myFormat(num) {
     return num + '$';